Why We Care

 The Global Water Crisis kills a child every 2 minutes as well as damages women’s educational opportunities daily.

-1 in 10 people (785 million) in the world do not have clean water
+1 in 4 people (2.2 Billion) in the world do not have clean water

 What is W.A.S.H?